Invariants of Legendrian knots in thickened convex surfaces: Proof of invariance under Legendrian isotopy

 It remains to make $\partial_{[l]}$ and $\partial'$ agree on all Reeb chords along $\Gamma$.
 Here the proof is different from that of the Type IV(a) move since $a$ and $b$ do not form a cancelling pair anymore, i.e. they are not of the form ``$\partial a = b, \partial b = 0$''.

 \begin{lemma} $\partial_{[l]}(c_\Gamma^-) = g \circ \partial'(c_\Gamma') \circ g^{-1}$ for some tame automorphism $g: \mathcal{A}' \rightarrow \mathcal{A}'$. \end{lemma}

+\begin{proof} We divide the proof into three cases depending on whether the pair $(c_\Gamma^-, c_\Gamma')$ consists of chords starting at the left and right vertices of $a$, chords ending at the left and right vertices of $a$, or the other chords.
+The main idea is to construct explicit elementary automorphisms.

-\begin{proof} \textbf{Case 1) Pairs of Reeb chords starting at the left or right vertices of $a$.} Let $\gamma_l$ and $\gamma_r$ denote full loops starting at the left and right vertices of $a$, respectively.
+\tcbox[size=fbox, colback=gray!30]{Case 1: Pairs of Reeb chords starting at the left or right vertices of $a$.} Let $\gamma_l$ and $\gamma_r$ denote full loops starting at the left and right vertices of $a$, respectively.
 The corresponding pairs are where $n \geq 0$ and $c, d$ may or may not be indecomposible. \\